Skip to content

 How do we get managers to take ownership of employee experience initiatives?

-Managers are the critical link between organizational strategy and daily employee experience, but they need specific tools and accountability to succeed.
+Teams with managers trained in survey interpretation and action planning show 27% higher engagement scores than teams with untrained managers.
 Start by equipping managers with accessible dashboards that show their team's engagement data and highlight specific friction points requiring attention.
 Provide training on how to interpret survey results, facilitate team discussions about feedback, and create action plans employees can see and track.
 Build manager effectiveness into performance evaluations and recognition programs so leaders who improve team engagement receive tangible rewards.
 When managers have the right tools, clear expectations, and visible support from senior leadership, they become powerful champions of experience improvement.

 What should we do first if we're starting an employee experience program from scratch?